smartdevcode/Symfony2Extension/doc/index.rst

 Symfony2Extension provides:

-* Complete integration into Symfony2 bundle structure - you can define an isolated bundle suite by bundle name
+* Complete integration into Symfony2 bundle structure - you can run an isolated bundle suite by bundle shortname, classname or even full path
-* KernelAwareContext, which provides an initialized and booted kernel instance for your contexts
+* KernelAwareInterface, which provides an initialized and booted kernel instance for your contexts
 * Additional ``symfony2`` session for Mink (if ``MinkExtension`` is used)

+Symfony2Extension is here to replace the obsolete BehatBundle.
+To migrate your Behat 2.3 + Symfony2 feature suite,
+`read the migration guide </symfony2/migrating_from_2.3_to_2.4.html>`_.

 Installation
 ------------

 This extension requires:

-* Behat 3.0+
+* Behat 2.4+

 Through PHAR
 ~~~~~~~~~~~~